 - No change of ranking is allowed when back-to-back matches take place.

-- Each school must submit a ranking list to the Director of Tennis before the start of the playoffs.
+- Each school must submit a ranking list before the start of the playoffs.
 No change in this line-up will be allowed after the start of the playoffs.
 RANKINGS WILL BE LOCKED.
 THERE WILL BE NO MORE CHALLENGES.

 - League Matches will consist of four (4) singles and three (3) double matches.
 No Singles player may enter Doubles.

 - Before play starts coaches will exchange a copy of the present team ladder with players arranged according to their known ability in Singles and Doubles.

 - A coach MUST play the best 4 singles players and the best 3 doubles teams according to their ranked ability.
 Any combination of players may be used in Doubles, provided that #1 has proven that it beats #2 and #2 beats #3 and #3 beats #4.

 - In case of illness, injury or absence from a match, the coach must move their players up one rank i.e., two to one, three to two, four to three, five to four.
 Doubles must be played in the same manner; again the best must play #1.

 - If a team cannot provide sufficient players for a match, it will forfeit the third doubles match.

 - Team scoring – The team winning four (4) of seven (7) matches will be the winner.
 EXCEPTION:

 If a team cannot supply a 3rd doubles team in regular season or playoffs, they will forfeit that match.
 If both teams do not have a 3rd doubles team, there is a chance that the match could end in a tie.
 If this should happen then the team that wins the most games will be declared the winner of the match.